mmiz02/portfoliomachinelearning/sem6.md

 # Unit 6 Seminar Preparation - K-Means Clustering Tutorial

 This week, the focus continued on k-means clustering.
-Preparing for the Seminar 6 lecture, the K-Means demon notebook.ipyn was opened in Jupyter Notebook and  Cust_Segmentation.csv was downloaded from Kaggle.
+Preparing for the Seminar 6 lecture, the K-Means demon notebook.ipyb was opened in Jupyter Notebook and  Cust_Segmentation.csv was downloaded from Kaggle.
 The cells were run to become familiar with how to develop a k-means clustering model.
 Following the methods utilised, the task below was carried out:

 ### Task A: Iris data
 K-Means clustering was performed on the dataset, iris.csv (from the UCI Machine Learning Repository).

 The following code was used to search for missing values:<br>
-cust_df.isnull().any().any()
+'cust_df.isnull().any().any()'

 No missing values were found.
 Before using the data for clustering, the 'species' column was removed because this was a categorical column and because the K-Means algorithm involves the calculation of Euclidian distance.
 Because of this, the dataset was standardised using *StandardScaler*.
 The cluster value of K = 3 was chosen, aligning with the known number of species.
 This was confirmed to be the optimal number of clusters using the elbow method (Fig.1).